kamel-werhani/rt-detr-uav-thermal-image-dataset/README.md

 # **RT-DETR on UAV Thermal Image Dataset**

-This repository contains the implementation and training setup for **RT-DETR (Real-Time DEtection Transformer)** on a **UAV-based thermal image dataset**.
-The goal is to fine-tune RT-DETR for **thermal object detection** in aerial imagery.
+his repository contains the implementation and training setup for **YOLOv12** on a **UAV-based thermal image dataset**.
+The goal is to fine-tune YOLOv12 for **thermal object detection** in aerial imagery.

 ## **Table of Contents**
 - [Introduction](#introduction)